dotnet/docs/docs/csharp/tutorials/default-interface-members-versions.md

 [!code-csharp[TestDefaultImplementation](~/samples/csharp/tutorials/default-interface-members-versions/finished/customer-relationship/Program.cs?name=SnippetTestDefaultImplementation&highlight=SnippetHighlightCast)]

 Notice the highlighted portion of the test.
 That cast from `SampleCustomer` to `ICustomer` is necessary.
-The `SampleCustomer` class does not need to provide an implementation for `ComputeLoyaltyDiscount`; that's provided by the `ICustomer` interface.
-However, the `SampleCustomer` class does not inherit members from its interfaces.
-That hasn't changed.
+The `SampleCustomer` class doesn't need to provide an implementation for `ComputeLoyaltyDiscount`; that's provided by the `ICustomer` interface.
+However, the `SampleCustomer` class doesn't inherit members from its interfaces.
+That rule hasn't changed.
 In order to call any method declared and implemented in the interface, the variable must be the type of the interface, `ICustomer` in this example.

 ## Provide parameterization